Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Stability of optimal transport maps

 where $\mathcal{H}^{d-1}$ denotes the $(d-1)$-dimensional Hausdorff measure. \end{proposition}

-We first show that the stability estimates on Brenier potentials given in Corollary \ref{cor:stability-potentials} can be readily transferred to the corresponding optimal transport maps -- i.e. to their gradients -- when the target measures are compactly supported.
-Indeed, Proposition \ref{prop:bound-diff-convex-fns} together with Corollary \ref{cor:stability-potentials} give directly:
+With this proposition at hand, the stability result for Brenier potentials can readily be transferred to stability of the corresponding optimal transport maps -- that is, to their gradient -- at least when the target measures are compactly supported.
+Indeed, Proposition \ref{prop:bound-diff-convex-fns} together with Corollary \ref{cor:stability-potentials} directly imply:

 \begin{theorem}[Stability of the Brenier map, compact case] Let $\X,\Y$ be compact subsets of $\Rsp^d$ with $\X$ convex, let $\rho$ be a probability density over $\X$ bounded from above and below by positive constants and let $\mu^0,\mu^1 \in \Prob(\Y)$.
 Denoting $T_{\mu^k}$ the Brenier map from $\rho$ to $\mu^k$, we have